tatianaacostag/DevelopersDoc_site/content/en/docs/Services/PushPayments.md

 * The merchant must prove the relationship between them and their third parties to guarantee that the transaction is legit.
 * For Gambling commerces, Push payments cannot be used to make refunds.
 Therefore, it is necessary to guarantee that the commerce is paying a prize.

-## Querying Push payment status and Notifications
+## Notifications
-When using Push Payments, you can create a Web Hook for both to configure notifications on status changing and to query the status of a payment.
-It is recommended to configure the web hook before sending the Push Payment request when configuring notifications.
+When using Push Payments, you can create a WebHook to configure notifications on status changes.
+It is recommended to configure the WebHook before sending the Push Payment request when configuring notifications.

+You can configure a WebHook for one of the following events:
+* **Transfer creation**: sends a notification when a payout request is created.
+* **Transfer update**: sends a notification when an update is requested for an existing payout.
+* **Validation result**: sends a notification when the validation is completed with its result.

 ## What's next?
 The integration with this feature fo is performed using [API integrations]({{< ref "#" >}}).